 I often say, “I am not a human being.” … But if I am not a human being, then what am I?
 This remains for you to discover!
 Yes, I’m an artist.
 I’m also a certified meditation teacher, a recipient of Dharma transmission, and an animal rescuer.
 Art and meditation saved my life!
-Attention Deficit Disorder, gender identity disorder and pretty severe dyslexia were making me kind of nuts, but art and Vispassana and Mantra meditation saved me.
+Attention Deficit Disorder and dyslexia were making me kind of nuts, but art and meditation saved me.
 Now I help others.

 At the bottom of this page, you’ll find a list of my projects – and there are probably a few more that are at least in my head and/or about to happen that I forgot to mention.

 I was born in Portland, Oregon, but spent much of my early life being homeless in various places, from Sacramento, California to Tillamook, Oregon.
 I wrote a tiny bit more about those times here.
 I can tell stories about eating flour on a stick or the fact that I didn’t get my first pair of shoes until I started school (a year late because we were homeless).
 These things may be relevant to understanding who I am but I will leave that for you to decide.

 Being the child of extremely brilliant but emotionally unstable people has shaped my life and given it many unusual twists.
 Growing up, and even right now as an adult, Attention Deficit Disorder (ADD/ADHD) has made it difficult for me to zero in on much anything, for any length of time.
 So when you wonder why I’m wandering all over the place, that’s why.
 It’s just how I am and how I’ve always been since the day I was born.
 I’ve learned to live with it, and the world can, too!
 And anyway, this page is about my life as it relates to art, not my suffering.
 I have tried to overcome the bad things.